Last update: Dec 4, 2017

-The new Omnichannel Article Availability and Sourcing (OAA) solution is based on a new common cross-channel availability module in SAP CAR Feature Pack, that consists of different data sources for distribution centers (DC’s), stores and vendors:
+The new Omnichannel Article Availability and Sourcing (OAA) solution is based on a new common cross-channel availability module in SAP CARAB Feature Pack, that consists of different data sources for distribution centers (DC’s), stores and vendors:

 - Pre-calculated DC stock availability information as ATP stock with time series, determined via a periodical parallel ATP Run in ECC